cjbeattie/wine-climate-api/README.md

 ## Known issues
 - The periodic task fetches and analyzes the climate data twice per iteration due to the current implementation.
 This occurs because both the background thread and the main server process trigger the task when the Django server starts.
 In a real-world implementation, this would typically be handled using Celery, which would allow for more reliable and scalable task scheduling, prevent multiple triggers, and ensure that background tasks are properly managed outside the request/response cycle.
+- Unit tests have not been implemented yet, but adding them would further improve reliability.
+You will see in urls.py and views.py that a few other endpoints are exposed for testing purposes.